datopian/playbook/culture/README.md

 * https://www.youtube.com/watch?v=SMCsXl9SGgY
 * https://www.youtube.com/watch?v=Bg21M2zwG9Q

-### Integrity
+### Integrous

 *See below in Our Principles for a detailed definition of the concept.*

 Integrity is honouring your word.
 At the level of character, it means relating to oneself as one's word.
 Striving to keep your word and being proactive about communicating when you won't be -- just as soon as you know you won't be your word you are in communication.
-At a deeper level, it also means keeping present an empowering context.
+At a deeper level, it also involves keeping present an empowering context.

 Note: integrity does not mean always doing what you say -- that is impossible if you have a big game.
 In that sense we will always be going out of integrity and getting back in -- "integrity is a mountain with no top".